 You can submit your signed application by:

-- bringing it into the Social Security building in La Motte Street
+- bringing it into the Customer and Local Services building in La Motte Street

 We’ll review your application and we may need to contact you to check or update your residential status.